sandeepkumar8713/javaapps/20_java_theory/01_intro.md

 2. Two objects which are not equal **may or may not have same hash values**.
 Thus, different objects need not have different hash values.
 3. The hash values of objects must remain **consistent** when computed multiple times in the same execution cycle.

+In java equals() method is used to compare equality of two Objects.
+The equality can be compared in two ways:

+**Shallow comparison** : The default implementation of equals method is defined in Java.lang.Object class which simply checks if two Object references (say x and y) refer to the same Object. i.e. It checks if x == y.
+Since Object class has no data members that define its state, it is also known as shallow comparison.

+**Deep Comparison**: Suppose a class provides its own implementation of equals() method in order to compare the Objects of that class w.r.t state of the Objects.
+That means data members (i.e. fields) of Objects are to be compared with one another.
+Such Comparison based on data members is known as deep comparison.

 **Example**